AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

 Synchronous Task Control
 --------------------------

-* Provides primitives to construct synchronization mechanisms and two-stage suspend operations
+* Primitives synchronization mechanisms and two-stage suspend operations

+   - No critical section
+   - More lightweight than protected objects

 * Package exports a `Suspension_Object` type

-   - Values are "True" and "False", initially "False"
+   - Values are :ada:`True` and :ada:`False`, initially :ada:`False`
-   - Such objects are awaited by one task but set by other tasks
+   - Such objects are awaited by (at most) one task

+      + But can be set by several tasks

 .. code:: Ada